deushon/Raid-app-x402/README.md

 | `POST` | `/api/payments/x402` | Example endpoint protected by x402 middleware.
 Post payment callbacks here. |

 > `POST /api/commands/dance` will automatically initiate the `/api/v1/robot/move_demo` flow on each selected robot, opening (and confirming) the x402 payment session when a reference is returned.
+> Command responses include a `summary` object describing the executor strategy, raw robot costs, and the suggested client price after applying the configured markup.

 ### Payment Providers